akveo/ngx-admin/docs/contents/articles/011-changing-color-scheme/index.md

 This article will help you to create your own color profile.
 Let's say you want to make ng2-admin dark theme.

-First we advice you to take some colorscheme file as a basis.
+First we advise you to take some existing colorscheme file as a starting point.
-For light themes we suggest taking `src/app/theme/sass/conf/colorScheme/_mint.scss` one and for dark `src/app/theme/sass/conf/colorScheme/_blue.scss` one.
+For light themes we suggest taking `src/app/theme/sass/conf/colorScheme/_mint.scss` and for dark `src/app/theme/sass/conf/colorScheme/_blue.scss`.
-As we want a dark theme, we're taking `mint`.
+As we want a dark theme, we're taking `blue`.

 1) Copy `src/app/theme/sass/conf/colorScheme/_mint.scss` to `src/app/theme/sass/conf/colorScheme/_dark.scss`:
 <br><br>